yandex-cloud/docs/en/managed-clickhouse/operations/cluster-list.md

 [!INCLUDE [default-catalogue](../../_includes/default-catalogue.md)]

-To get information about a [!KEYREF PG] cluster, run the command:
+To get information about a [!KEYREF CH] cluster, run the command:

 ```
-$ [!KEYREF yc-mdb-pg] cluster get <cluster name or ID>
+$ [!KEYREF yc-mdb-ch] cluster get <cluster name or ID>
 ```

 The cluster name and ID can be requested with a [list of folder clusters](#list-clusters).